 Because it is our future and no-one will protect it but us.

-FOCUS ON LIFE AND The PLANET‘S FUTURE ; Money is a disease of the mind
+GEt on the RADAR Of LIFE AND The PLANET‘S FUTURE ; Money is a disease of the mind "illuminati"

 The latest news on WordPress.com and the WordPress community.